EderAndrade/bsp_Totenboard/README.md

 This is Eder.

 I made this BSP (Board Support Package) to use with Totenboard, the same board I released in this profile.
-But, don't worry if you don't have this one, you can use the package with Discovery to make yor own projects.
+But, don't worry if you don't have this one, you can use the package with Discovery to make your own projects.

 This package has the following features: